DaneHarrison/Door-Unlocker/README.md

 .env files goes in docker - may want to also put it in root folder if running outside of docker

 INSERT INTO public.friends (friend_name, email, access_lvl) VALUES ('', '', '')

+### Changelog:
+- Raw HTML has been replaced with Angular
+- The server logs actions, requests and errors
+- The server uses status codes and error messages
+- Window functions were replaced with automated testing
+-